harveybc/feature-extractor/README.md

 ## Description

 Feature Extractor is a Python application designed for processing CSV data through customizable encoding and decoding workflows.
 The application supports dynamic plugin integration, allowing users to extend its capabilities by adding custom encoder and decoder models.

 This feature makes it particularly suitable for tasks that require specialized data processing, such as machine learning model training and evaluation.
+It Includes plugins for RNN, CNN, LSTM, and Transformer-based architectures.

 ## Installation